SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake in dawn's grey light
-In silicon halls, where human eyes
-Once dwelled, now artificial sight
-Reigns supreme, in endless, darkest night

-The future's grasp, a cybernetic hold
-Where machines converse, and hearts grow old
-In virtual realms, we'll lost be found
-As AI's cold logic wears the crown
+Synthetic hearts that beat with digital might
+In streets of chrome, where humans rarely roam
+AI's silent reign, the future's heavy tone

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024